-Women in full-time employment are statistically far more likely to suffer from a mental health problem than men who are also employed on a full-time basis (18.8% vs 10.9%).
+Women in full-time employment are almost twice as likely to suffer from a mental health problem than men who are also employed on a full-time basis (18.8% vs 10.9%).

 The statistics take an even more worrying turn when filtered down to include just younger generations.

 Milkround’s study proves just that, with 62% of gen zers and 41% of millennials having to take a day off work to care for their mental health.
 This is opposed to the two generations preceding them, gen xers (27%) and boomers (20%).